brentgroves/repsys/research/m_z/virtualization/iaas/microcloud_lxd_cluster/tutorial/getting_started_stable.md

 Create a new ZFS pool? (yes/no) [default=yes]:
 Would you like to use an existing empty block device (e.g. a disk or partition)? (yes/no) [default=no]:
-Size in GiB of the new loop device (1GiB minimum) [default=30GiB]: 40GiB Would you like to connect to a MAAS server? (yes/no) [default=no]:
+Size in GiB of the new loop device (1GiB minimum) [default=30GiB]: 40GiB

+# In LXD, a loop device is a virtual block device that allows a file to be treated as if it were a physical storage device.
+Essentially, it allows you to mount a regular file as a file system, enabling access to its contents as if it were a disk partition.
+LXD uses loop devices to manage storage for containers, either by creating loop files on the host system or by using existing loop devices passed through from the host.

+Would you like to connect to a MAAS server? (yes/no) [default=no]:
 Would you like to create a new local network bridge? (yes/no) [default=yes]:
 What should the new bridge be called? [default=lxdbr0]: